The Editor Dilemma

 Choose VS Code + LaTeX Workshop If:

-- You already use VS Code for other programming
+- You already use VS Code for programming and want one editor for everything

 Choose Thetapad If: